vvelikodny/blog/content/posts/hello-world.md

 ---

 Hello!
 My name is Vitaly.
 It's my first post here just to say "hello" to all of you guys: humans and robots!
-I will write here for humans, but if you are a robot you are also welcome.
-I can't ignore you as robots help humans to search **content**.
+I will write here for humans, but if you are a robot you are welcome too.
+I can't ignore you as robots help humans to search for **content**.